Skip to main content

 • Change your usual meal time to mix it up.

 Sometimes distractions aren’t quite enough, and that’s okay – Quitline is here to help.
-Our Quitline counsellors can help you make a plan to quit and increase your chances of quitting for good.
-And it’s all for the cost of a local call, or free when you request a callback
+Our Quitline counsellors can chat with you about your triggers and help you work out ways to manage them.
+They can help you make a plan to quit and increase your likelihood of quitting for good.
+They're here for you.
+Find out ways to contact Quitline.

 Staying quit